 For many, the idea of a soul mate is rooted in fate, God’s will, or reincarnation of a former love.
 Others have no clear understanding of exactly why they believe in the idea of a soul mate but still feel strongly that they are destined to be with one specific person in this world.

 The concept of a soul mate is a seductive one—the thought that one person can perfectly complete, or at least complement us, is incredibly attractive.
 If and when we find our true soul mate, our flaws won’t really matter since our soul mate will be perfectly equipped to handle and balance these flaws.

 When times are good, it is easy to believe that the person you are with could be your soul mate.
 But when things get harder, this same confidence can just as easily be shaken.
 What if you were wrong—what if this person was really never truly your soul mate?
 Surely, your true soul mate would never disappoint you, never misunderstand you, never hurt you.
 Maybe your real soul mate is still out there somewhere, waiting for you.

 While the concept of a soul mate can never be definitively proved, neither can it be disproved.
-So what harm can come from believing in soul mates, or at least hoping for one?
+So what harms can come from believing in soul mates, or at least hope for one?
 The problem can be that our concept of soul mates can cause us to have unrealistic expectations for love and prompt us to leave relationships that actually have a great future.